Strathcona CountyLET NATURE BE YOUR GUIDE IN

 Rural Strathcona County Attractions & Events

-The central portion of Strathcona County includes the beauty, the wildlife, and the trails in the Sherwood Park Natural Area, off of Range Road 231.
-Located at the southeast corner of the County is the Ministik Bird Sanctuary which protects many threatened species birds and wildlife.
-The Bird Sanctuary is also a destination for snowmobilers where the Tri-County snowmobile club grooms and maintains over 50 km of trails.
+A standout feature for this area and for Alberta is the UNESCO Beaver Hills Biosphere Reserve.
+Take your pick of major outdoor attractions: Elk Island National Park, the Ukrainian Cultural Heritage Village, or Cooking Lake-Blackfoot Recreation Area with over 170 km of summer and winter multi-use trails.
+A portion of Strathcona County includes the beautiful Sherwood Park Natural Area, off Range Road 231.
+Located at the southeast corner of Strathcona County is the Ministik Bird Sanctuary, protecting many threatened species of birds and wildlife.
+This sanctuary is also a destination for snowmobilers as the TriCounty Snowmobile Club grooms and maintains over 50 km of trails.